-Several tools can be beneficial when you find yourself struggling with worry or anxiety.
-As I mentioned in Part 1 of this post, anxiety is something we have all experienced at one time or another as it is a universal emotional.
-However, it is often experienced but seldom discussed.
-When you are battling with this fear, it is important to access our greatest weapon – God’s Word.
-Sometimes this concept can seem too simple but overwhelming all at the same time.
+Several practical tools can be beneficial when you find yourself struggling with worry or anxiety.
+As I mentioned in Part 1 of this post Dealing With Anxiety, anxiety is something we have all experienced at one time or another as it is a universal emotional.
+But when you find yourself strugging on an ongoing basis, it is important to access our greatest weapon – God’s Word.
+Here are some helpful tips to overcome anxiety by making Scripture apart of your everyday life.

 Tackle Repetitive Thoughts

-This is where the rubber meets the road for overcoming fearful thoughts.
+Confronting negative thought patters is where the rubber meets the road for overcoming fearful thoughts.
 God’s Word is alive and active and we need to put it into practice.
 Every single time you worry or have an anxious thought, you have to extinguish it with God’s Truth.
-Worry and anxiety are habitual, so it is important to stop the cycle with the only thing that really can.
-Here are a few tools that will help:
+Worry and anxiety are habitual, so it is important to stop the cycle with our most powerful weapon – God’s Word.
+Here are a couple tools that will help:

-Worry Box – I have noticed that anxiety is most often a side effect of not trusting God in some aspect of my life.
+1. Worry Box – For me, anxiety is most often a side effect of not trusting God in some aspect of my life.
 For example, when my daughter went through a rare autoimmune disease, I was constantly worried about the results of her next weekly blood draw.
-To remedy my worry, I would take a step back and prayerfully entrust my concerns to God.
-The problem occurred when not 15 minutes later, I found myself worried about the same concern all over again.
+To remedy my concerns, I would stop and prayerfully entrust my concerns to God.
+The problem occurred when only a few minutes later, I found myself worried about the same concern all over again.

-A friend helped me to see that when I prayed, I was not laying my prayers at his feet and leaving them there.
+I saw a Christian counselor who helped me to see that when I prayed, I was not laying my prayers at his feet and leaving them there.
 I was praying but not trusting him enough to handle the situation.
-Faith means we leave our requests at his feet, not to pick them up over and over again.
+Faith means handing our worries to God without, trying to take them back over and over again.
 I really struggled with this and the following exercise helped me immensely!

-First, every single time you worry, write down that worry on a small piece of paper.
+So, every single time you worry, write down that thought on a small piece of paper.
 Then, write down a verse or truth that counters that fear.
-In worrying about my daughter’s disease, I’d write down Jeremiah 29:11, which reminded me to rest in the truth that He loves her more than I do and He is going to take care of her.
-(By the way, my daughter is in complete remission from her disease!).
+For example, in worrying about my daughter’s disease, I’d write down Jeremiah 29:11, which reminded me to rest in the truth that He loves her more than I do and He is going to take care of her.
+(Just FYI, my daughter is in complete remission from her disease!).
 To find verses, go to www.openbible.info/topics and type in the topic.

-Journal Anxious Thoughts – You can apply the same concept with a journal and it’s much more convenient when you are on the go.
+2. Journal Anxious Thoughts – You can apply the same concept with a journal and you might find it more convenient when you are on the go.
 When you feel anxious about something, simply write down that thought and a Scripture reference before you pray.
 Then you have a visual reminder that you already trusted God with that request and you have no reason to fear!

 Control your Brain’s Background Noise

-I don’t know about men, but most women think in more than one layer at a time.
-For example, I can be engaged in a conversation with my mom, while my background thoughts are simultaneously engaged in worry and anxiety about a completely different topic.
-God created women’s brains to be multi-faceted, because He knew we needed to be well-equipped to multitask.
-However, He didn’t intend for His daughters to be immersed in fear and anxiety while going about their God-given roles.
+Unlike men, women think in more than one layer at a time.
+For example, I can be engaged in a conversation with my mom, while my ‘background thoughts’ are simultaneously consumed in worry and anxiety about a completely different topic.
+God created women’s brains to be multi-faceted, because He knew we needed to be well-equipped to multi-task.
+However, He didn’t intend for us to be immersed in fear and anxiety while simultaneously going about their God-given roles.

 As I mentioned in the last post, butterflies were a reminder for me of God’s promise of His overwhelming love and ability to transform me.
 Because I’m often quick to forget his faithfulness, I made a couple reminders of butterflies around the house to help me remember his ability to overcome my every struggle and transform me to be more like Him.